openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-uitest.md

 **Error Description**

-The target component/window is lost, and operations cannot be performed.
+Target component/window lost, operation cannot be performed.

 **Possible Causes**

-After obtaining the target component/window, the page changed, causing the target to be lost.
+The target was lost due to page changes after obtaining the target component/window.

 **Resolution Steps**

-Check whether the page changed after obtaining the target component/window, resulting in the target being lost.
+Check whether page changes occurred after obtaining the target component/window, causing the target to be lost.

 ## 17000005 Operation Not Supported